Audi A6 hybrid interior, dashboard & comfort

 Equipment, options & accessories

-With a list price north of £50,000, you'd expect plenty of standard equipment from even the cheapest A6 plug-in hybrid.
+With a list price approaching £55,000, you'd expect plenty of standard equipment from even the cheapest A6 plug-in hybrid.
 That model is the Sport, which gets 18-inch wheels, LED lights all round, Audi's MMI infotainment running across three screens, Audi's Parking System Plus, quad-zone climate control and wireless phone charging, plus leather upholstery.
 However, there's no powered seat adjustment, which we feel is a bit of an odd omission.

 S line trim is a favourite with Audi buyers and on the A6 it brings sportier exterior styling, larger alloy wheels (19 inches), matrix LED adaptive headlights, Alcantara upholstery, sports suspension and tinted rear windows, among other goodies.
 Black Edition cars look similarly sporty, but add larger wheels again (20 inches), plus black trim pieces inside and out and a flat-bottomed leather steering wheel.

-Vorsprung returns as the top-spec choice and doesn't disappoint with its comprehensive list of equipment, from super-sports seats in upgraded leather to a panoramic sunroof and premium Bang & Olufsen sound system.
-With an on-the-road price of over £78,000, however, it's very hard to recommend.
+Vorsprung boasts a comprehensive list of equipment, from super-sports seats in upgraded leather to a panoramic sunroof and premium Bang & Olufsen sound system.
+With an on-the-road price of over £73,000, however, it's very hard to recommend.
+And the same is true of the Competition and Competition Vorsprung trims, which both come only with the more powerful 55 TFSI e powertrain and even sportier styling additions.

 Infotainment, apps & sat nav